 PROPRIETARY RIGHTS

-Ownership

 The AIDR Sample Data Service website is owned by QCRI.
 Nothing in this Agreement shall be deemed to confer any third-party rights or benefits to a User.

-Copyright

-Website Copyright

-Copyright and other relevant intellectual property rights (e.g. workflow) relating to services on this website is owned by QCRI.
-Any copy of part or all of this website without attribution in any form is prohibited.
-Reproduction of this website is prohibited.

 WARRANTY DISCLAIMER

 You agree that the use of the services shall be at your sole risk to the fullest extent permitted by law, QF/QCRI, its officers, directors, employees and agents disclaim all warranties, express or implied, in connection with the Service and your use thereof, QF/QCRI makes no warranties or representations about the accuracy or completeness of the site’s Content or the content of any sites linked to this site and assumes no liability or responsibility for any